Meekah’s Kitchen

 Recipe Variations

-• Slow Cooker Version: Brown beef and sauté vegetables, then transfer to slow cooker with broth.
-Cook on low 6-8 hours, then stir in sour cream before serving.
+• Slow Cooker Version: Sauté onion and garlic, then transfer to slow cooker with potatoes, broth, and seasonings.
+Cook on low 6-8 hours, then blend and stir in dairy.

 FAQs